Read time: 20 minutes

 First, it dispels the myth that once hair is lost, it’s gone forever.
 Secondly, it baffles hair loss researchers.
 Why?
 Because according to them, hair loss is caused by a male hormone called dihydrotesterone (DHT) — and while eliminating DHT should slow, stop, or partially reverse hair loss… it shouldn’t result in full hair recoveries.

 But trans male-to-females taking hormone replacement therapy are both eliminating DHT and recovering massive amounts of hair.
 The question is… how?
 Nearly all hair loss researchers say these results aren’t explainable by the literature — or our current understandings of the causes (and treatments) of pattern hair loss…

 …except that’s not true.
 These results are explainable by the literature.
 We just need to do some digging.

 The short-answer: hair regrowth from male-to-female hormone replacement therapy has less to do with eliminating DHT… and more to do with hormone replacement therapy’s one-two punch: eliminating DHT + increasing estrogen.
-The end-result: the skull bone structural changes and the atrophy of scalp muscle, both of which lead to the relief of chronic scalp tension — the very tension that is the precursor to scalp inflammation that kicks off the DHT-hair loss cascade.
+The end-result: 1) potential skull bone structural changes, and 2) the atrophy of scalp muscle, both of which lead to the relief of chronic scalp tension — the very tension that is the precursor to scalp inflammation that kicks off the DHT-hair loss cascade.
 When this chronic scalp tension disappears, hair begins to regrow.

 This article uncovers the science.
 We’ll explain exactly why male-to-female hormone replacement therapy leads to major (or sometimes complete) hair regrowth, why DHT-reducing drugs don’t, and what this means for future hair loss treatments.

 - Misunderstandings.
 What researchers get wrong about the causes of hair loss